 JetBlue: Passengers who are involuntarily denied boarding due to overbooking (which is defined in JetBlue's contract of carriage) will receive $1,350 in compensation.

 In the event of a loss of an immediate family member, you may be able to receive a discounted flight, often referred to as a bereavement fare.
 These may not always be the best option, so it still pays to shop around, even if you are in a rush to catch a flight.
 It's also worth noting that each airline has their own definition of who is considered immediate family, so you'll want to verify that with your specific airline.

 Alaska Airlines: There’s a 10% discount off the lowest priced fare available for Mileage Plan members who have lost someone in their immediate family.
 Travel must happen within seven days of booking the flight and tickets must be booked by phone.

 Allegiant Airlines: Bereavement fares are not offered by Allegiant Airlines.

 American Airlines: Bereavement fares are not offered by American Airlines.

-Delta Airlines: Discounts are available to SkyMiles members needing to travel due to death or imminent death of immediate family, but tickets must be booked over the phone.
-To be eligible, the loss has to be of an immediate family member and you will be required to provide certain documentation including the name of the deceased, your relationship to them, as well as the name and phone number of the funeral home, hospital or hospice that can confirm their passing and the name of their doctor, if applicable.
+Delta Airlines: Discounts are available to SkyMiles members needing to travel due to death or imminent death of immediate family, but tickets must be booked over the phone (800-221-1212 for domestic flights; 800-241-4141 for international flights).
+You will be required to provide certain documentation including the name of the deceased, your relationship to them, as well as the name and phone number of the funeral home, hospital or hospice that can confirm their passing and the name of their doctor, if applicable.